Flotomate/product_docs/source/report-management/create-edit-reports/create-a-report.rst

 Section-B (:numref:`rf2.1`) allows you to filter data using time.
 When filtering tickets and CIs, one of the below mentioned type of time data is considered, depending on your selection.

--  **Created Time**: Whenever data is fetched, by Flotomate, from a module, the Create Time is considered in checking conditions, if any.
+-  **Created Time**: Whenever data is fetched, by Motadata, from a module, the Create Time is considered in checking conditions, if any.
-   For example, in a Report that shows total Requests with the Urgency set to High and group by Technicians for last 60 days, the Flotomate checks the Create Time of all the Requests to see eligibility for the period.
+   For example, in a Report that shows total Requests with the Urgency set to High and group by Technicians for last 60 days, the Motadata checks the Create Time of all the Requests to see eligibility for the period.